Chrisbelefantis/HAR-Analyzer/README.md

 Once logged in, the user can manage their profile, upload and visualize Har file data.

-1. Profile management
+1. Profile management:
-The user can change the username / password and see basically statistics for the data it has uploaded (date of last upload, number of records).
+the user can change the username / password and see basically statistics for the data it has uploaded (date of last upload, number of records).

 ![image](https://user-images.githubusercontent.com/60574307/115398099-778e4400-a1ef-11eb-9272-c3b6a8c1ac32.png)